twitter/typeahead.js/README.md

 * `prefetch` - A URL to a JSON file containing an array of datums.

 * `remote` - A URL to fetch suggestions from when the data provided by `local` and `prefetch` is insufficient for a given query.
-If the URL contains the wildcard configurable through the [transport options][transport-options], said wildcard will be replaced with the end-user's query before the request is made.
+If the URL contains the wildcard configurable through the [transport options][transport], said wildcard will be replaced with the end-user's query before the request is made.

 ### Datums